adaros92/data-blog/temp/post16.rst

 I am grateful for the opportunities that I've had and wouldn't do anything different if given the chance to do it all over again.
 So, yes I do think it's worth it and I recommend these companies to any new grad looking to gain valuable real world experience and make good money while doing so.
 However, I do not recommend getting stuck in dead-end roles or forgoing opportunities to learn just because you've made it to FAANG.
+Don't be afraid to leave and search for roles that will make you a better engineer in the long run, even if you have to take a pay cut.

 While start ups or lesser known companies may not offer the same level of compensation as FAANG, you may end up learning a lot more in a shorter amount of time, which will ultimately lead to better opportunities and more compensation down the line.
 This is because younger and/or smaller companies may not suffer from the same issues that plague larger more established corporations like FAANG.
-No matter what the recruiters or kool-aid drinkers at these companies say, the truth is that they face the same issues that exist in other non-tech bloated corporations.
+No matter what the recruiters or Kool-Aid drinkers at these companies say, the truth is that they face the same issues that exist in other non-tech bloated corporations.

+So to summarize, don't chase the brand name.
+Look for the roles that will teach you the most and give you plenty of opportunity to build new things.
+Also, do your due diligence before accepting a role.
+Talk to members of the team and ask them what they do every day and if they enjoy their jobs.
+Pretty much all of them will say they do because they're trying to get you to join but you can often times read between the lines and deduce from their daily tasks what the job will be like.

 There Is No Substitute for Self-Learning
 ########################################